gmboowa/mtb-mixed-infection-pipeline/README.md

   > multisample.vcf
 ```

-Tip: You can generate an index with:
+Generate an index of the reference genome with

  ```bash
 samtools faidx AL123456.fasta